 Dave is in a league of its own when it comes to cash advance apps.
-It has proven to be a lifesaver for countless members, allowing them to cover their upcoming expenses until they receive their next paycheck.
+It has proven to be a lifesaver for countless users, allowing them to cover their upcoming expenses until they receive their next paycheck.
 And what's great is that you don't have to worry about high interest rates.
-The $1 monthly fee is almost negligible, and you can waive the fee off by making purchases from certain businesses.
+The $1 monthly fee is almost negligible, and you can get the fee waived by making purchases from certain businesses.

 Perhaps the only downside to using Dave is that you can only request a maximum payday advance of $100.
 Thankfully, there are plenty of apps like Dave that allow you to borrow a larger amount.
 You can use a combination of these apps to help you gain better control over your finances, teach you valuable ways to save money, and borrow cash for emergencies.

 - Ingo Money

 Even is one of the leading financial planning apps offering cash advances of as much as 50% of the money you have already earned.
 However, you must work for a qualifying employer to compare the financial plans available on this app.
 If you want to withdraw cash on the same day, visit your nearest US Walmart.
 It is a costlier app compared to Dave as you need to pay $8 for a monthly Even Plus membership.

 Unlike Dave, Even allows you to check your bank account thrice a day.
 It also notifies you with an "okay to spend" amount for your bills.
 The app also allocates a specific amount from your bank account so that you don't face financial troubles towards the month-end.

 Earnin works almost like Dave, but it doesn't involve any membership fees.
 It also allows you to borrow money, depending on the number of hours you have already worked.
 For example, you can borrow as much as $500 per day if you have amassed a considerable number of work hours.
 Moreover, you don't need to go anywhere to collect your money.
 If you want to take out an advance, just use its Lightning Speed program.
 The app will deposit the cash in your bank account within one business day.